aleventhal/treegrid-example/README.md

 * aria-labelledby or aria-describedby for headers?
 Not currently used, awaiting discussion
 * aria-activedescendant -- this example does not use, because it is not exposed to ATs in IE, and thus uses tabindex instead
 * tabindex is set in the JS, as per the usual roving tabindex methodology.
 Specifically, we use tabindex="0" for the current item so that it is the subitem that gets focused if user tabs out and back in, and tabindex="-1" for all items where we want click-to-focus behavior enabled.

+# Questions

+* Should a row automatically compute it's name or is this too much given the prevelance of tables on the web?
+We should look at nameFromContents in the ARIA spec, as well as the Firefox implementation.
+* Should treeitem get nameFromContents?
+What about nested treeitems?
+Aaron thinks you never nest treeitems for other reasons includings CSS.

 # Observations with screen readers